zhujinxuan/Sovol-SV06-firmware/README.md

 5. Turn on the printer and wait a minute (usually takes 10 seconds).
 6. Turn off the printer and remove the microSD.

+At this point, it's not possible to tell with certainty whether your flash was successful, continue on with the guide.

 You may find this [video](https://youtu.be/p6l253OJa34) useful.

 ### Download OSS Klipper Configuration